 According to paranormal investigators, there have been sightings of a 16th-century aristocrat that has been walking around the falls called Sir John Wynn of Gwydir.

-Sir John was part of the notorious Wynn family who were responsible for building the nearby Gwydir Castle in Conwy Valley.
+Sir John was part of the notorious Wynn family who was responsible for building the nearby Gwydir Castle in Conwy Valley.

 Why this spectre from all those years ago has decided to visit the falls now remains a mystery!
 But, many say that his soul is trapped here for his mistreatment of men and women.
 A bit of a nasty character apparently.

 I didn’t personally see any sign of him here during the day but I would certainly avoid visiting here at night, that’s for sure!

 What is the best time to visit?

 Swallow Falls waterfall is a great place to visit in Snowdonia National Park all year round.
 As the Afon Llugwy river is a natural body of water, it cascades at this location all year.

 But, like with any river around the world, the force of the waterfall has its ebbs and flows with the seasons and rainfall.